openxc/openxc-python/docs/code-generation.rst

 at the message set level (e.g. you can have all buses configured to send ``filtered`` raw CAN messages, but override one to send ``unfiltered``).

+``raw_writable`` - Controls whether or not raw CAN messages from the user can be written back to this bus, without any sort of translation.
+This is false by default.
+Even when this is false, messages may still be written to the bus if a signal is configured as ``writable``, but they will translated from the user's input first.

 ``max_message_frequency`` - The default maximum frequency for all CAN messages when using the raw passthrough mode.
 To put no limit on the frequency, set this to 0 or leave it out.
 If this attribute is set on a CAN bus object, it will